gauchedroite/limbo/README.md

 # limbo
-Interactive adventure game dev in TypeScript on nodejs
+Interactive adventure game.
+TypeScript, node.

+Installation
+---
+The installation instructions are in each project's folder.